 Many folks have jumped on the kombucha bandwagon, and it's clear why—that vinegary, effervescent kick (with a bonus of probiotics) is a welcome thrill in the world of "before 5 o'clock" drinks.
 And the best part is that kombucha is just the beginning: It's not alone in its world of sour drinkables.
 For your experimenting pleasure, there are two categories of fermented drinks: those that require a starter or SCOBY (symbiotic colony of bacteria and yeast), and those that do not (wild ferments).

-The following drinks can be made at home, but some require getting a SCOBY first—and who knows, all you might have to do is tap into your network (like our Contributors Editor Sarah did!) and you’ll likely find fermentation enthusiasts who are thrilled to share these renewable resources with you.
-So up the ante of your fermented drink game by experimenting with this sampler six pack:
+The following drinks can be made at home, but some require a SCOBY—and who knows, all you might have to do is tap into your network (like our Contributors Editor Sarah did!) and you'll likely find fermentation enthusiasts who are thrilled to share these renewable resources with you.
+So up the ante of your fermented drink game by experimenting with a sampler six-pack.

 After dating around in the liquid ferment world, I continually return to the humble beet kvass.
 This wild ferment is stunning, surprisingly addictive, and nearly effortless to make.
-It’s as simple as fermenting chopped beets with salt and water, or dressing them up with ginger, cloves, citrus, or turmeric.
-In one week you’ll be pouring your finished product, a deeply red, concentrated liquid that tastes almost more beety than beets themselves.
-Diluted with sparkling water, it makes a magenta-hued tonic that is refreshingly crisp with sweet and salty undertones; it could pass for a healthy sports drink.
+It's as simple as fermenting chopped beets with salt and water, or dressing them up with ginger, cloves, citrus, or turmeric.
+In one week, you'll have the finished product, a deeply red, concentrated liquid that tastes almost more beety than beets themselves.
+Diluted with sparkling water, it makes a magenta-hued tonic that is refreshingly crisp with sweet and salty undertones; it could seriously pass for a healthy sports drink.
 Replace the vinegar with kvass in your next homemade salad dressing, or make the most eye-catching pickled eggs ever.

 If you've played around with fermented vegetables at all, you know there's usually a pretty hefty serving of brine leftover once they've have been gobbled.
 Don't overlook this unassuming treasure!
 The brine often contains a large portion of the good bacteria, enzymes, and vitamins that result from the fermentation.
 Get creative with this savory mixer (think martinis or Bloody Marys), use it in your next marinade, or substitute it for vinegar in most recipes.
 If I think I might be coming down with something, I go straight for a shot of brine.